Reason #1: Their Images Are Huge

 One question we have been asked many times is if sharing medical imaging studies with a non Horos user is possible.
 The short answer is yes but it involves connecting your Horos with a Cloud.

 Today, Horos integrates with a web based platform that can enable sharing functionality with a non Horos user through a cloud portal.
-By creating a Horos Cloud Storage account, you can view, analyze, and store images on any workstation, tablet, or mobile device…and connect multiple accounts.
+By creating a Horos Cloud Access account, you can view, analyze, and store images on any workstation, tablet, or mobile device…and connect multiple accounts.